 The A154S pipe contains 1.8 million tons of proven and probable reserves graded at 3.7ct/t as of December 2014.
 Proven and probable reserves in the A154N pipe total 7mt at a grade of 2.3ct/t.
 The A418 pipe hosts 5.5 million tons of proven and probable reserves graded at 3.7ct/t.

 The mine lies within the pre-Cambrian rocks of the Slave Geological Province, which is characterised by several deposits of gold, copper, zinc and diamonds.
 Formed more than 2.5 billion years ago, the rocks are categorised into three main units: greywacke-mudstone metaturbidites, tonalite-quartz diorite and two-mica granite.

 The greywacke-mudstone turbidites unit is hosted within a north-west-south-east trending corridor that plunges steeply and extends through central East Island.
 The tonalite-quartz diorite unit, found on the southern side of East Island, hosts one of the kimberlite pipes.
 It intrudes the metaturbidite rock unit as a steep-sided stock.
 The two-mica granite unit forms a dyke and sheet complex and lies under most of the northern part of East Island.
 It hosts the other three kimberlite pipes.
 The ripped complex has separated the metaturbidites into differently sized horizontal and vertical blocks.

 Diamond mining and processing

-Open-pit mining at the mine is undertaken through two dykes.
-One dyke encircles the A514 pipe while the second surrounds the A418 pipe.
+Open-pit mining at the mine was undertaken through two dykes.
+One dyke encircled the A514 pipe while the second surrounded the A418 pipe.
 The second dyke was completed in 2007, with mining beginning in 2008.